CeluchNB/ultmt-api/README.md

 - `yarn dev` starts the app with nodemon for development
 - `yarn start` starts the app
 - `yarn test` runs tests

+## Developing Guidelines
+- Commits should follow the [Convential Commit](https://www.conventionalcommits.org/en/v1.0.0/) standard
+- Test coverage should stay at 100%

 ## Developing with Docker (Recommended)
 - Clone repository